 Why are Sharks' Skeletons Made of Cartilage?

-Cartilage makes for an excellent skeleton because it's strength allows it to protect delicate internal structures, like the vital organs, but it's felixibility means it can bend without breaking.
+Cartilage makes for an excellent skeleton because its strength means it can protect delicate internal structures, like the vital organs, but its flexibility means it can bend without breaking.
 As we mentioned before, though, bone has similar properties.
 So why cartilage?

 It might surprise you to learn that sharks are actually "negatively buoyant".
 This means that their bodies are heavier and more dense than the surrounding water - so they should sink.
 Many fish have combated this problem by evolving a gas-filled swim bladder to keep them neutrally buoyant.
 Sharks and rays are different because they do not have a swim bladder.
 Instead, they rely on buoyant oils in their liver to stop them sinking.
 Their fins are also important for creating lift as they swim.
 They have evolved to have a skeleton made of cartilage, because it makes their bodies lighter - meaning it is easier to maintain their buoyancy in the water.